sourcegraph/jetbrains/TESTING.md

 3. Check the box to override for testing.
 4. Change the repo to match whatever repo the source file is in.
 5. Close the submenu.
-6. Click somewhere in the code and initiate an Inline Edit (control-shift-enter0
+6. Click somewhere in the code and initiate an Inline Edit (control-shift-enter)
 7. Observe that it tells you the file is ignored in a notification, and no Edit dialog appears.

 Ensure that if you have an active edit, an ignore update makes it go away.